gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

       </joint>
     </model>

+The joint `<pose>` tag is a coordinate transform applied relative to the child link frame.
+Poses are added to the `two_links_fixed` model with simplified names for ease in labeling the example figure.

-A fixed joint connects two links such that all six degrees of freedom between the links are constrained.
+Concise frame names for this model are given as Frames afor `link1` A fixed joint connects two links such that all six degrees of freedom between the links are constrained.
 In essence, the two links become one rigid body.
+Some joint types allow degrees of freedom along a specified axis.
+For example, the rotational axis of a revolute joint is specified by the `<xyz>` tag under the `<axis>` element.

 Additionally, a `<joint>` tag may contain a `<pose>` tag that specifies the coordinate transform of the joint relative to the child link frame.
 This